Veron, P. and Sherriff, A. 2017. What we can learn from Sweden on promoting sustainable peace. ECDPM blog, 11 December 2017

 Sweden has been involved in peace work for decades and has a strong international reputation in this field.
 In recent years, it has scaled up its policy engagement in peacebuilding and conflict prevention, especially since the current Social Democrat-Green government took power in 2014, yet commitments transcend party lines.

-For instance, since August 2017, Sweden has a new global strategy on sustainable peace for 2017-2022, replaced the previous strategy for global action for human security for the years 2014 to 2017.
-Sweden’s new global strategy aims at “contributing to improved prevention of armed conflict, effective conflict resolution, sustainable peacebuilding and statebuilding, increased human security in fragile and conflict-affected states, and empowerment of women, youth, children and other excluded groups in these situations”.
-It encompasses both support at the global level, national and local support during critical stages of the prevention of armed conflicts, and in peacebuilding and statebuilding processes.
+For instance, since August 2017, Sweden has a new strategy on sustainable peace for 2017-2022, replacing the previous strategy for global action for human security for the years 2014 to 2017.
+Sweden’s new strategy aims at “contributing to prevention of armed conflict, effective conflict resolution, sustainable peacebuilding and statebuilding, increased human security in fragile and conflict-affected states, and empowerment of women as well as of youth, children and other excluded groups in these situations”.
+It encompasses support at the global level, as well as support to nationally and locally owned and led peace processes.
 The strategy also promotes “a long-term approach in combination with speed, flexibility and calculated risk-taking”.